cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

 ##### Sending packets

 The `sendPacket` function is called by the IBC handler when an IBC packet is submitted to the newtwork in order to send *data* in the form of an IBC packet.
 The `sendPacket` function executes the IBC core logic and atomically triggers the application logic execution via the activation of the `onSendPacket` callback.
 Indeed ∀ `Payload` included in the `packet.data`, which refers to a specific application, the callbacks are retrieved from the IBC router and the `onSendPacket` is the then triggered on the application specified in the `payload` content.
-Once all payloads contained in the `packet.data` have been processed, the packet commitment is generated and the sequence number bound to the `channelSourceId` is incremented.
+Once all payloads contained in the `packet.data` have been processed, the packet commitment is generated and the sequence number bound to the `sourceChannel` is incremented.

 The `sendPacket` core function MUST execute the applications logic atomically triggering the `onSendPacket` callback ∀ application contained in the `packet.data` payload.